iluvjava/Maths/AMATH 581/Runge Kutta.md

 This shit can be pretty complicated

-Here are some of the reference sources used for the dicussion:
+Here are some of the reference sources used for the discussion:

 MIT Lecture Notes: [link](www.math.iit.edu/~fass/478578_Chapter_3.pdf)